MichaelCPell/debuggingtolearn/manuscript/theory.md

-# The Scientific Method Theory
+# Theory Behind The Scientific Method

+This section discusses the theory behind the Scientific Method as it applies to our mission here, which is learning how to better communicate with the computer while programming.

 ## State Your Goal